aman1784/ContactBook/README.md

 # Contact Book Application

 ## Overview
 This is a simple Contact Book application built in Java using JDBC to interact with a MySQL database.
 The application allows users to manage their contacts by adding, viewing, and searching contacts by name or number.
+This project is made to learn the basic CRUD operations.

 ## Features
 - Add new contacts